ibowditch/userdocs/_sources/server.md.txt

 Members can indicate their intention to attend future events using the calendar.

-This allows Officers to get expected numbers for their planned activities, and to see who is interested in attending.
+This allows Officers to get expected numbers for their planned activities, and to see who is interested in attending, without needing to exchange a lot of emails.

 In the Week view shown above: